Android TV boxes have become very popular as low-cost media boxes that can stream videos from online sources and play games.

 Most units will need an Ethernet cable run for an internet connection.

-Some top-end unit may be able to both send and receive a WiFi signal depending on the chip built into the box.
+Some top-end units may be able to both send and receive a WiFi signal depending on the chip built into the box.

-If the box is dual-band the frequency used can also be set up for 2.4Ghz or 5Ghz.
+If the box is dual-band, the frequency used can also be set up for 2.4Ghz or 5Ghz, with most devices now using the 5Ghz band.

-This again depends on the box with some units working better compare to others.
+This again depends on the box, with some units working better compared to others.